KohRonald/Simon-Game/README.md

 # Simon-Game
 Simon Game Project built by Ronald, with the guide of "The Complete 2022 Web Development Bootcamp Course" by Dr. Angela Yu

-Built with HTML, CSS and JQuery
+Built with HTML, CSS, and JQuery